GauravSinghdev/Assignment/README.md

-## open the backend folder to know more
+## Open the backend folder to know more